List of Playboy Playmates of 1963: August

-Phyllis Sherwood (born September 30, 1937, in Niagara Falls, New York— April 16, 2007 in Davie, Florida) was an American model.
+Phyllis Sherwood (born Phyllis Sowicki on September 30, 1937, in Niagara Falls, New York – April 16, 2007 in Davie, Florida) was an American model.
 She was Playboy magazine's Playmate of the Month for its August 1963 issue.

 Her centerfold was photographed by Pompeo Posar.

 Her real name was Phyllis Sowicki.
 She was born September 30, 1937, in Niagara Falls, N.Y.
 She moved to Fort Lauderdale in 1959 and worked at Miami's Playboy Club for two years where she donned a bunny outfit.
 She continued modeling, working with different photographers and traveling to cities as a Playboy bunny.
 She married Merrill Spivak in 1972.

-She became a housewife and raised her two sons and daughter.
+She married Merrill Spivak and became a housewife and raised her two sons and daughter.
 Later, the family moved to Chicago, then moved back to South Florida in 1996.
 She resided in Davie, where she was co-owner of her husband's condo management business.

-She died of lung cancer.
+Phyllis died of lung cancer on April 16, 2007 in Davie, Florida, U.S. Phyllis was 69.